Relay Working Principle

 • When you push it, it opens.

-• When you release it, it closes.
+• When you release it, the spring brings it back to its original position.

 In a relay:

-• Electricity pushes the armature.
+• Electricity energizes the coil and moves the armature.

-4. Types / Classification of Relays
+Types / Classification of Relays 2026

 There are different types of relays based on design and function.